 I first attempted making Sichuan dry-fried green beans 5 years ago while living in Beijing.
 Night after night I would have these delicious crispy green beans at Sichuan restaurants alongside dishes like mapo tofu and kung pao chicken, and finally decided I needed to try making them on my own.
 The results of my first experiments were less than impressive, to put it mildly.
 Then help came from a fellow blogger back home in NY.

 Years later, I still make dry-fried green beans with the same time-tested method, varying the ingredients ever so slightly.
 Here is a revised all-vegetarian recipe featured in my new cookbook.

 Dried-fried green beans is one of my favorite side dishes to order in Sichuan restaurants.
-In contrast to crisp haricot verts or mushy microwaved diner-style beans, Sichuan-style green beans (or Szechuan, if you prefer) are blistered and well-cooked without being bland.
+In contrast to crisp haricot verts or mushy microwaved diner-style beans, Sichuan-style green beans are blistered and well-cooked without being bland.
 With Sichuan peppercorns and dried chillis adding spice and smokiness to the flavor profile, this dish becomes positively addictive.

 Sichuan Dry-Fried Green Beans

 - 5 or 6 dried red chilies

 - 1/4 teaspoon ground Sichuan pepper